 Laem Pak Bia / Pak Thale, a world famous area to look for waders.
-Hat Chao Samran is very close and if you leave the area from the south you will most likely be on road #3177 to Petchaburi from Chao Samran Beach.
-The whole stretch to Petchaburi is surrounded by fields and wetlands and it is an beautiful area with 4 eBird hotspots.
+Hat Chao Samran is very close and if you leave the area from the south you will most likely be on road #3177 to Phetchaburi from Chao Samran Beach.
+The whole stretch to Phetchaburi is surrounded by fields and wetlands and it is an beautiful area with 4 eBird hotspots.

 We stopped there when we were ready with the birding in Laem Pak Bia / Pak Thale.

 So Hat Chao Samran is a beautiful and exciting area and there four eBird hotspots along road #3177:

 • Hat Chao Samran--Hwy.
 3177 Ricefields & Marshes

 • Hat Chao Samran--Ban Bang Home Resort & Wat Don Ban Mai vicinity

 • Hat Chao Samran--wetlands west of Khlong Sala Daeng